 Greece’s largest power company, the majority state-owned Public Power Corporation (PPC), posted a 2020 net profit of 35.1 million euros, following a loss of 1.69 billion euros a year earlier.

 Property developer Lamda Development’s full year results for 2020 show a net loss of 51.7 million euros, from a net profit of 49.9 million in 2019.

 Aegean Airlines reported a 68.3 percent plunge in revenue in 2020 compared to the year before as the Coronavirus pandemic curtailed air travel.

-The Athens Water Supply and Sewerage Company (EYDAP) has released its full-year financial results for 2016, showing that turnover increased by 1.4 percent for the year in question, coming in at 328.8 million euros versus 324.2 million euros in 2015.
+The Athens Water Supply and Sewage Company (EYDAP) released its full year financial results for 2020, showing that turnover rose 2 percent, coming in at 330.7 million euros versus 323.7 million euros in 2019.

-The full-year financial results of the Greek Organisation of Football Prognostics (OPAP), Greece’s leading game operator and Europe’s fourth-biggest betting firm show that gross gaming revenues fell slightly by 0.2 percent on an annual basis.
+The full year financial results of the Greek Organisation of Football Prognostics (OPAP), the country’s leading game operator, show that gross gaming revenues fell by 30.3 percent in 2020 compared to 2019.